Evaluation criteria

 • Uniqueness in framing prior research: In summarizing prior research, it is essential to organize existing contributions from the perspective of your work.
 Prior research, in itself, does not follow a pre-defined order.
 It is your responsibility to make sense of the literature and to adopt an organizing frame that helps readers understand how prior research relates to your contribution.

 • Systematicity of method: Evaluation criteria and reporting guidelines depend on the method applied.
 A selection is provided below.
 In addition to reporting the methodological steps, data and code should be made available with the thesis according to standards of reproducible research.
-Corresponding requirements should be discussed with the thesis advisor.
+Corresponding methods papers can be found here and requirements should be discussed with the thesis advisor.

 • Originality of theory: Applies if your contribution involves a theoretical contribution, e.g., in the form of propositions, constructs, or models.
 Clarify how it differs from related theory, and explain why it offers a plausible and more compelling perspective or explanation.